IrondiUg/Network_Attack_Detection/README.md

 -	A Python virtual environment was used to isolate dependencies.
 -	Required Python packages were installed using pip.
 -	Cowrie services were started using the built-in launcher.
+Follow the steps in this video to set up Cowrie honeypot 👉🏾 https://youtu.be/-ufsdzLr5Oc?si=BbEQvEAqsc9KqL3U

 ### 5.2 SSH Configuration
 -	Cowrie was configured to emulate an SSH server on port 2222.
 A realistic SSH banner was used to mimic a vulnerable OpenSSH version.
 -	Root and other common usernames were accepted to simulate misconfiguration.

 ### 5.3 Filesystem Customization
 The fake filesystem presented to attackers was customized to increase realism:
 -	Simulated directories such as /root, /etc, and /var